Frederick, MD

 Frequently Asked Questions

-Yes, Frederick has a growing job market, particularly in the biotech, healthcare, and government sectors.
-Fort Detrick is a major employer, and the city is attracting new businesses and industries.
-Many residents also commute to D.C. or Baltimore for work.
+Frederick has a diverse job market, with a strong presence in the biotech, healthcare, and government sectors.
+Fort Detrick is a major employer, and the I-270 technology corridor provides additional job opportunities.
+While it might not have the same breadth as Northern Virginia, commuting to D.C. or Baltimore is a viable option.

-What are the best family-friendly activities in Frederick?
+What are the property taxes like in Frederick?

 More Frederick Resources